 Dwarka is the place of temples.
 This city was developed during the time of Lord Krishna.
 It is believed that Dwarka is the first capital of Gujarat.
 The Yadavas, who had migrated from Mathura, established their kingdom in Gujarat and made Dwaraka the capital.
 A population of Ahirs prompted Lord Krishna to settle at Dwarka when he decided, after fighting Jarasandha, the King of Magadh, to retreat from Mathura.
 The kingdom was known as the Ahir or Yadav Empire.
 It was established by Krishna, and flourished and extended its domain.

 Bet Dwarka or Shankhodhar is considered the part of the ancient city in Indian epic literature, Mahabharata.
 This city is known as the place where Lord Krishna resided.
 The remains of earthen pots and other artifacts of Late Harappan period were found near Sidi Bawa Peer Dargah.

 Bhuj is also an ancient city in Gujarat.
 In the early era, Bhuj was ruled by Naga chieftains.
 Later in medieval era, Bhuj was dominated by the Hindu kings till British came into existence.

-where Lothal was connected with West Asia and Africa for the import and export of metallurgy, beads, gems and valuable ornaments.
+It is an ancient port city, discovered in 1954, by the Archaeological Survey of India where Lothal was connected with West Asia and Africa for the import and export of metallurgy, beads, gems and valuable ornaments.
 The findings consist of a mound, a township, a marketplace, and the dock, which was known as the early dock in western India.